The next time your doctor orders a progesterone test, ask yourself: “When is the right day to do this test?”

 - 35-day cycle: Test progesterone on approximately day 28

-⚠️ Tip: Day 1 of your cycle is the first day of real, heavy menstrual flow.
+👉 Tip: Day 1 is the first day of proper menstrual flow.
 Days of pre-period light flow or “spotting” are counted as the final days of your previous cycle.

-If your cycles are not regular, it’s a bit trickier.
-The best plan is to try to detect ovulation and then count 7 days after.
-There are three ways to it:
+If your cycles are not regular, it’s harder to know when to test progesterone.
+The best plan is to detect ovulation and then count 5-7 days.

 - Watch for fertile mucus and twinges in your pelvis.
-When you see these physical signs of possible ovulation, count 5-7 days later, and then have the blood test.
-(Physical signs suggest ovulation, but they do not confirm it.)
+When you see these physical signs of possible ovulation, count 5-7 days, and then have the blood test.

 - Test with LH ovulation test strips.
 Start testing your urine a few days before you think you’ll ovulate.
-When you see the double line indicating LH surge, count 5-7 days later, and then have the blood test.
+When you see the double line indicating LH surge, count 5-7 days, and then have the blood test.

 Don’t interpret your progesterone result until your period has actually arrived.
 Wait for your period, and then ask: “Was the test done within 14 days before my period?”

-If not, then it is not a valid luteal phase test, and it cannot be used to diagnose progesterone deficiency or estrogen dominance (Read: Why I Don’t Use the Term Estrogen Dominance).
+If not, then it is not a valid test and cannot be used to diagnose progesterone deficiency or estrogen dominance.

-⚠️ Tip: If you’re certain you ovulated, but your period does not come within 14 days — do a pregnancy test!
+👉 Tip: If you’re certain you ovulated, but your period does not come within 14 days, you could be pregnant, so do a pregnancy test!

 - Pre-ovulation (follicular phase).
 And remember: if you have long cycles, your follicular phase is many weeks long—the majority of your cycle.